Citizen Lobby Day

 - visit offices and speak to legislators,

-- lawmakers address TURF group in special ‘Legislative Hangout’ Q&A
+- lawmakers address TURF group in special Q&A,

 - The public parking garage east of the Capitol is at 12th Street and San Jacinto.
 If that garage is full another is located north of the Capitol at 18th Street and Congress at the Texas History Museum.
-Parking costs $10-12/day.
+Both cost $8/day.

 - Bring money for lunch.
-We plan to eat together on the South Capitol lawn.
-For a box lunch from Jason’s Deli, the cost is $12.07.
-We need your order by Thursday, April 6 to reserve your lunch.
-No orders will be taken on site.
-You must order in advance.
-Otherwise plan on getting lunch in the Capitol Grill (wait times in the food lines can exceed 30 minutes).
+We plan to eat together in the Members Lounge where we’ll hear from some special guests.
+For a box lunch from Jason’s Deli, the cost is $10.
+You MUST RSVP by Monday, March 16 to reserve your lunch, otherwise plan on getting lunch in the Capitol Grill (wait times in the food lines can exceed 20 minutes).

 - Bring a notebook to take notes (optional).
 Fliers, maps and materials supplied by TURF.

-- T-shirts with our message are available for $15.
-Please order your t-shirt by Sunday, March 26.
+- T-shirts with our message will be available.
+Suggested donation $15.
+Please reserve your t-shirt ASAP.